-Tuition and other fees are non-refundable as of the second day of the course, unless the insurance option has been purchased by the student (see TUITION INSURANCE below).
+Tuition and other fees are non-refundable as of the second scheduled day of the course, unless the insurance option has been purchased by the student (see TUITION INSURANCE below).
 Students are given a trial period of one class wherein they are able to ask for a full refund.
 Purchased class time credit DOES expire and must be used within the time frame indicated for the amount of hours purchased.
 Credit hours do not have any cash value.
 The expiration time of hours begins at the scheduled time of the first class of the package, or 30 days after purchase if the student fails to confirm the initial schedule.

-The registration fee ($25.00) covers the costs of paperwork processing and computer time required to set up each student in the attendance and tuition-billing system.
+The registration fee ($25.00) is a one-time fee to offset the cost of consulting with, assessing, scheduling, and processing each student's enrollment within our school management system.
 It also covers your teacher's scheduling, training, insurance and communication costs— all separate expenses from class tuition.
 In the event of a course cancellation, first-time enrolled students will be given a FULL REFUND, including a refund of the registration fee.

 Tuition Refund Insurance is an option that students may purchase for a small fee at the time of each 20-hour course enrollment.
 When covered with this insurance, a refund of tuition and fees would be offered to the student who must withdraw from any classes due to an injury, illness, or family emergency.
 Tuition Refund Insurance protects the financial investment a student makes in tuition at ILC.

 What Tuition Refund Insurance Covers

 This insurance covers a percentage of the tuition costs if a student withdraws from any classes due to injury, or illness.
-It also covers an amount graded by time spent in class for unforeseen circumstances prohibiting student from attending class.
+It also covers an amount graded by time spent in class for unforeseen circumstances prohibiting a student from attending class.lass.

 What Tuition Refund Insurance Does Not Cover